-This video is called Brazilian tapir (Tapirus terrestris).
+This video is about a Brazilian tapir (Tapirus terrestris) which had been attacked by dogs.

 In the morning, the sound of the little chachalaca.